kate-orlova/azure-logs-tricks/README.md

 * **performanceCounters**
     * get the max number of requests a second within the last 24 hours to apps / a custom time range;
     * get the number of requests in an application queue hourly / for the last hour with 15 minute breakdown;
+    * get the processor time usage for the last hour with 15 minute breakdown;

 # Contribution
 Hope you found these KQL scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.